bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 For insertion to work, the operator < must be defined between two objects of used type.
 Elements are considered duplicates (therefore not added) when !(a < b) && !(b < a).
+If order is not important, use `unordered_set` instead.

 ```cpp
 #include <set>            // Include set (std namespace)